All-Active HA for NGINX Plus on the Google Cloud Platform

 Task 5: Creating Image Health Checks

-Define the simple HTTP health check that GCE uses to verify that each NGINX Plus LB image is running correctly (and to re-create an LB instance that is not running correctly).
+Define the simple HTTP health check that GCE uses.
+This verifies that each NGINX Plus LB image is running (and to re-create any LB instance that isn’t running).

 -